 Ayurvedic lunch and nutrition program – features a unique menu each classroom day over the course of 2 years with targeted lecture and a complete recipe manual.

 This program offers the highest training currently available in Ayurveda in the US and is approved by NAMA in the Ayurvedic Doctor category.
 Appropriate for new students of Ayurveda who are committed to the full path.
-Prepares graduates to sit NAMA CB’s Ayurvedic Doctor exam.
+Prepares graduates to sit for the NAMA Certification Board's Ayurvedic Doctor exam.
 (This is a professional title and is NOT a doctoral degree.
 Regulations regarding your use of this title vary from state to state).

 We welcome you to apply to join our gurukula!
 To begin, please learn more about our application policies and procedures here.
 Please mail all application materials to Brahma Vihara 2133 13th Street #200, Boulder, CO 80302.